ldeffenb/Swarming-Wikipedia/README.md

 If you are running a bee node on IP address `192.168.10.8`, then `beeNodeURL` could be `http://192.168.10.8:1633`.
 Remember, this URL must be accessible to a process running inside the Docker container, so it is likely that neither `http://127.0.0.1:1633` nor `http://localhost:1633` will work.

-You can verify a `stampBatch` usability with something like (assuming your bee node is running on `192.168.10.8` and has the default Debug API address enabled):
+You can verify a `stampBatch` usability with something like the following command (assuming your bee node is running on `192.168.10.8` and has the default Debug API address enabled).
+For information on purchasing stamps, see [here](https://docs.ethswarm.org/docs/access-the-swarm/keep-your-data-alive).

 `curl http://192.168.10.8:1635/stamps | jq`